 75 ° 25 '23.72 »N 45 ° 59' 12» W

 The N means that it is a latitude 75 degrees above the equator, if it had an S it would mean that it is in the southern hemisphere.
 In the case of longitudes, they will have E or W, depending on whether they are east or west of the Greenwich meridian

 Programs such as Google Earth and ArcGIS require that they go in decimal format, such as:

-The latitude, if it were below the equator would be negative, and the same will happen with the longitudes, which would be negative for the western hemisphere.
-I recommend to understand it, play a bit with Google Earth, changing the UTM display options, geographical, with and without decimals.
+Latitude, if it were below the equator, would be negative, and the same will happen with longitudes, which would be negative for the western hemisphere.
+I recommend to understand it, play a bit with Google Earth, changing the UTM display options, geographic, with and without decimal places.

 How the table works to convert geographic coordinates, degrees to decimals